cyberbotics/webots/docs/discord/technical-questions.md

 sorry, yes I meant `step()`, idk what I was thinking lol.
 I'll file an issue soon

 ##### David Mansolino [cyberbotics] 03/02/2020 06:32:11
-`@IsraelyKush [Deep in GU]` have you tried with 'webots@cyberbotics.com' as email and 'webots' as password?
+`@Deep` have you tried with 'webots@cyberbotics.com' as email and 'webots' as password?

 `@asphyxia` what do you mean by `tick()` are you refeering to `wb_robot_step()` ?
 If this is the case, may I ask you to open a bug report (including a sample controller) here: [https://github.com/cyberbotics/webots](https://github.com/cyberbotics/webots)